steveking-gh/brink/README.md

 ## `wr48 <expression>;`
 ## `wr56 <expression>;`
 ## `wr64 <expression>;`

-Writes an expression as a little-endian binary value to the output file.
-The expression is silently truncated to the specified bit length.
+Evaluates the expression and writes the result as a little-endian binary value to the output file.
+Upper bits of the result value are silently truncated to the specified bit length.

 Example: